 CARE ACT 2014

-The Act requires local authorities to keep plans under review generally, and to carry out assessment where the person’s circumstances have changed.
+The Act requires local authorities to keep plans under review generally, and to carry out assessment when satisfied the person’s circumstances have changed.
 The adult can also make a reasonable request to have a review.

 - 1. Introduction